offthewallace/GSoC-2019-OpenCV-VideoDnnAnalysis/README.md

 # GSoC-2019-OpenCV-VideoDnnAnalysis
 Its for demo of GSoC-2019-OpenCV-VideoDnnAnalysis proposal

+Update 4/14: support YOLO now.
+I will add more features and better class design and documentation like in 2 hours.

 Update 4/14: adding download file and parser for the class design, need finish download and findinputsize today and adding documentation.